CyVerse-learning-materials/foss/docs/07_reproducibility_ii.md

 ---

-### :material-home: House Keeping and :material-broom: Cleaning Up Exited Containers
+## :material-home: House Keeping and :material-broom: Cleaning Up Exited Containers

-#### Managing Docker Images
+### Managing Docker Images

 In the previous example, you pulled the `alpine` image from the registry and asked the Docker client to run a container based on that image.
 To see the list of images that are available locally on your system, run the `docker images` command.

 ```
 $ docker images
 REPOSITORY                 TAG                 IMAGE ID            CREATED             SIZE
 ubuntu                     bionic              47b19964fb50        4 weeks ago         88.1MB
 alpine                     latest              caf27325b298        4 weeks ago         5.53MB
 hello-world                latest              fce289e99eb9        2 months ago        1.84kB
 ```

-Above is a list of images that I've pulled from the registry and those I've created myself (we'll shortly see how).
+Above is a list of images that I've pulled from the registry.
 You will have a different list of images on your machine.
 The **TAG** refers to a particular snapshot of the image and the **ID** is the corresponding unique identifier for that image.

 For simplicity, you can think of an image akin to a Git repository - images can be committed with changes and have multiple versions.
 When you do not provide a specific version number, the client defaults to latest.